SUM-UP: Detecting Receptivity for mHealth Interventions

 Reference Network Summary

-This paper has a tight citation network: [4] (Künzler et al. 2019) is the direct precursor providing data and metrics; [6] (Nahum-Shani et al. 2016) provides the JITAI theoretical framework; [3] (Kramer et al. 2019) provides the study protocol pedigree; [7] (Sarker et al. 2014) and [2] (Koch et al. 2021) establish the broader ML-for-receptivity literature.
+This paper has a tight citation network: [4] is the direct precursor providing data and metrics; [6] provides the JITAI theoretical framework; [7] and [2] establish the broader ML-for-receptivity literature.
 Most authors appear across multiple papers — this is a focused, multi-year collaborative research program rather than an isolated study.

 Leave a Reply